bitpanda-labs/bitpanda-pro-sdk-py/README.md

   * order book state management via advanced client

 ## Quickstart

+Releases are available on [pypi](https://pypi.org/project/bitpanda-pro-sdk/).

 All usage examples can be found in `bpprosdk/examples/websockets`.
 Examples with the advanced client have the prefix `advanced_`

 ## Documentation